 - Features such as a fireplace or pool.

 Features are a description of the home.
 Benefits are how the buyer will use that feature.
 A benefit makes the feature personal, and it's what sells on home selling sites.
 Don't just inform, instead, illustrate.
 For example:

 - Feature: Fenced yard.

-Benefit: Privacy, sunning area, place for pets to play, lush lawn to run barefoot on, room for a pool, space to grow fresh vegetables or plant flower gardens.
+Benefit: Privacy, sunning area, a place for pets to play, lush lawn to run barefoot on, room for a pool, space to grow fresh vegetables, or plant flower gardens.